The 2026 Filing Scorecard

 | Fat Brands | Franchisor (FATBB) | Multi-brand | Franchisor Ch.
 11 | $1.5B debt; auction Apr 28 |

-The total unit count across these filings exceeds 400 restaurant locations - representing hundreds of millions in franchise system revenue removed from circulation in a matter of months.
+The total unit count across these filings and actions exceeds 3,500 locations - representing hundreds of millions in franchise system revenue affected in a matter of months.
+With Xponential's 3,097-studio system under regulatory scrutiny and Red Lobster's 545-location restructuring included, the scope of the wave extends far beyond traditional QSR.
 The speed and breadth of the wave suggests these aren't isolated operator-specific failures.
 There is a structural pattern.

 Carl's Jr.: The California Labor Cost Case Study